odpi/egeria/open-metadata-publication/website/solutions/metadata-server-exchange/README.md

 ![Figure 5](enterprise-catalog.png#pagewidth)
 > **Figure 5:** Using a metadata server to provide storage for new metadata

-At this point, there is now a rich source of metadata visible through the metadata access point.
+With the above capabilities deployed, there is now a rich source of metadata visible through the metadata access point.
 Metadata from the IGC and Atlas repositories can be retrieved, combined together and used in new ways without needing to change their implementation.